josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 If the community decides to make changes to IASA along the lines sketched out in this document, normative changes to IETF processes will need to be documented in an RFC.
 Additional legal documents (e.g., articles of incorporation, bylaws, operating agreements) relating to the legal entity would provide the official, legal definitions of processes, roles, etc. {{transition-considerations}} sketches some initial thoughts about transition; publishing a detailed transition plan would likely also be useful.

 ## Operating Agreement with the Internet Society
 The Operating Agreement (OA) is also out of scope for this document.
 The OA will be developed between the IETF and ISOC and is expected to include all critical terms, while still enabling maximum unilateral flexibility for the LLC Board.
-Thus, it is anticipated that the OA will include minimal details about how the Board manages itself or manages LLC staff, so that the LLC Board has flexibility to make changes without amending the OA.
+Thus, it is anticipated that the OA will include only basic details about how the Board manages itself or manages LLC staff, so that the LLC Board has flexibility to make changes without amending the OA.
 The LLC Board can independently develop policy or procedures documents that fill gaps.

 # Key Differences from the IASA 1.0 Structure

 * The IAOC and IAD roles defined in RFC 4071 are eliminated.
+(NOTE: ONE WG TASK IS TO REPLACE RFC 4071)

-* The ISOC and IAD responsibilities described in RFC 4071 are assigned to a new organization, IETF Administration LLC
+* The ISOC and IAD responsibilities described in RFC 4071 are assigned to a new organization, IETF Administration LLC.

-* The board of trustees of LLC will assume the oversight responsibilities of the IAOC.
+* The board of directors of the LLC will assume the oversight responsibilities of the IAOC.

 # IETF Administration LLC

-## Responsibilities
+## General LLC Responsibilities

 The LLC will be established to provide administrative support to the IETF.
 It will have no authority over the standards development activities of the IETF.

 The proposed responsibilities of the LLC, and thus the LLC Board, are listed below.
 Whether these responsibilities will be carried out by staff, contractors, community volunteers, or a mix will be at the discretion of the Executive Director and their staff (see {{staffing}}).
-The responsibilities are:
+The responsibilities of the LLC are:

 * Operations.
 The LLC is responsible for supporting the ongoing operations of the IETF, including meetings and non-meeting activities.